Codo (song)

-"Codo … düse im Sauseschritt" is a song by the Neue Deutsche Welle band Deutsch-Österreichisches Feingefühl.
+"Codo … düse im Sauseschritt" is a 1983 song by the Neue Deutsche Welle band Deutsch-Österreichisches Feingefühl that peaked the single charts in West Germany, Austria, Belgium, and the Netherlands.

 Release

 Initially charting in Germany's Top 100 Singles on 4 July 1983, "Codo" rose up the chart before peaking at number-one on 8 August that year, making it the last Neue Deutsche Welle (NDW) song on record to attain that peak in the GfK Entertainment charts.